alexharri/bitset-mut/README.md

 //=> "100011"
 ```

-You can also create a `BitSet` using some static methods:
+You can also create `BitSet`s using a few static methods:

 ```tsx
 BitSet.fromIndices([0, 1, 5]).toString();